 • Vocalizations became more spontaneous.

-Clinical improvements seen in Baby AR after second cell therapy :
+Clinical improvements seen in Baby AR after second autologous bone marrow mononuclear cells grafting :

 • She began moving around.